kr15h/ofxPiMapper/README.md

 Targeting OF_0.9.x on RaspberryPi.
 Each function will be rewarded to the coder from a pot sponsered by pocketvj.com.

+The keybindings will be changed to ones matching to PocketVJ CP and there will be an audio branch added.

 # ofxPiMapper